Genesis 3:21 – “Also for Adam and his wife the LORD God made tunics of skin, and clothed them.” NKJV

 - It Must Be by Blood.

-Noah took one of the clean animals of which God had commanded him to take seven.
-Abraham was prepared to slay his son when God showed him a ram in the thicket so once again God provided the sacrifice.
-It MUST be God’s gift as we see in John 3:16.
-It Must be by the death of an innocent sacrifice as was Jesus as detailed in 1 Peter 2:22-24.
-It Must be by blood as Peter declares in I Peter 1:18-20
+Noah took one of the clean animals God had commanded him to take seven.
+Abraham was prepared to slay his son when God showed him a ram in the thicket, so God provided the sacrifice.
+It Must be God’s gift, as we see in John 3:16.
+It Must be by the death of an innocent sacrifice, as was Jesus, as detailed in 1 Peter 2:22-24.
+It Mut be by blood, as Peter declares in, I Peter 1:18-20

 The Blood is indispensable for salvation!
 Since God is perfectly and completely holy, sin can never be passed over without the satisfaction of Divine Justice.
-Sin is, at its root, rebellion against God.
-That is why Jesus had to go to the Cross, He was and is our substitute and payment for sin.
-His innocent blood liberates from the legal claim of the devil and through the Blood of Jesus man is bought back and entry into the family of God made possible but only by the Blood.
+Sin is, at its root, a rebellion against God.
+That is why Jesus had to go to the Cross; he was and is our substitute and payment for sin.
+His innocent blood liberates from the legal claim of the devil, and through the Blood of Jesus, man is repurchased, and entry into the family of God is made possible but only by the Blood.

 Remember when the Children of Israel made the Golden Calf and worshipped it?
-Moses took the image, melted it, ground it to powder, put it in water, and made Israel drink.
-In Deuteronomy 9 there is a more elaborate detail of what transpired.
-Moses took the gold, melted it, stamped it, ground it, ground it a second time, put it in a brook, and made Israel drink.
+Moses took the image, melted it, ground it to powder, put it in water, and made Israel drink it.
+In Deuteronomy 9, there is a more elaborate detail of what transpired.
+Moses took the gold, melted it, stamped it, ground it a second time, put it in a brook, and made Israel drink.
 He then took some of the water out of the brook and offered it to God for the Blood Atonement of the sins of Israel.

-Gold is insoluble in water as it is 19 times heavier with a specific gravity of 19.5.
+Gold is insoluble in water as it is nineteen times heavier with a specific gravity of 19.5.
 In fine powder form, it assumes a colloidal condition and water results in a coloration.
-As the particles are made finer and finer it acquires an “apparent” specific gravity permitting its suspension in water and takes on a “rose-colored” appearance.
-All that Moses did to the gold would have resulted in a blood-red solution and possess purifying qualities.
-Clearly a type of Christ and His shed blood.
+As the particles are made finer and finer, it acquires an “apparent” specific gravity permitting their suspension in water and takes on a “rose-colored” appearance.
+All that Moses did to the gold would have resulted in a blood-red solution and possessed purifying qualities.
+It was a type of Christ and His shed blood.